 It does not cover complaints made by Anaphylaxis UK staff, volunteers or Trustees, who need to follow agreed grievance, disciplinary or other internal procedures, the details of which are available in the Staff Handbook or Anaphylaxis UK policies.

-You can raise your concern with anyone in the Anaphylaxis Campaign staff team, by phone, in writing (either by letter or email) or in person.
+You can raise your concern with anyone in Anaphylaxis UK staff team, by phone, in writing (either by letter or email) or in person.

 1 Alexandra Road